gettis-gh/gettis-gh/README.md

 ---

 > **ChatGPT**
-> Y cuando llegue tu momento (porque va a llegar), vas a...
+> "Y cuando llegue tu momento (porque va a llegar), vas a..."

 ### 👨‍💻 About Me